Don’t be Afraid, The Truth Behind the L1 Visa Extension Process

 First and foremost, there are two forms.
 One if for the L1 visa holder and the other is for the L2 visa holder.
 I-129 is for the L1 visa holder and the I-539 is for spouses and unmarried children under the age of 21.

 If your employer files a Form I-129 to extend your L1 visa status, and your spouse and unmarried children under age 21 also want to extend their L-2 status, they will need to file a Form I-539, Application to Extend/Change Non-immigrant Status.
-Dependents cannot be included on Form I-129, however they can all be included on one Form I-539 to extend L-2 status.
+Dependents cannot be included on Form I-129, however, they can all be included on one Form I-539 to extend L-2 status.

 To extend the stay for your family in the United States, the L2 visa holder should file Form I-539, Application to Extend/Change Non-immigrant Status, with USCIS before the visa expires.
 If you are not sure about the current departure date for the L2 visa holder, check the date on Form I-94, Arrival-Departure Record.
 Again, I cannot stress the importance of expiration dates.
 Know them, write them down, don’t let them slip between your fingers.

-USCIS recommend that you apply to extend the L2 visa stay at least 45 days before the authorized stay expires, but the USCIS Service Center must receive Form I-539 application before the expiration day of authorized stay.
+USCIS recommends that you apply to extend the L2 visa stay at least 45 days before the authorized stay expires, but the USCIS Service Center must receive Form I-539 application before the expiration day of authorized stay.

 After the Form I-539 form has been submitted to extend L-2 status, USCIS will mail a receipt.
 This receipt will provide a number assigned to track Form I-539 application, as well as the projected processing time.
 An extension of stay is not automatic, be advised.
 USCIS will look at the situation, the status, and the reasons you want to extend L-2 status, then they will decide whether to grant the Form I-539 application.